lukeabela38/Notes/7.Storage/README.md

 - backups may be automated for point in time recovert / database snapshots may be used initiated and done manually

+- RDS provides metrics metrics in real time for operating system that your DB instance runs on.
+You can view metrics for your instance using the console.

+- Amazon Aurora Global Database is designed for globally distributed applications - allowing a single database to span multiple aws regions.
+Allows data replication with no impact on database performance.

 ## Aurora

 - mySQL, PostgreSQL